Revised Aug. 2021

 These rules are in addition to the above mentioned club rules

-33. The action of the firearm must remain open until it is your turn to shoot.
+- The action of your firearm must remain open until it is your turn to shoot.

-44. When patterning your shotgun the target frame must be placed so the shot travels parallel to the wooden fence separating the two trap ranges.
+- When patterning your shotgun, the target frame must be placed so the shot travels parallel to the wooden fence separating the two trap ranges.

-45. The red warning flag must be displayed when firing at the target and the green flag when posting/changing targets.
+- The RED warning flag must be displayed when firing at the patterning target and the GREEN flag must be displayed when posting/changing targets.